alexkarezin/jabref-wiki/JabRef-Best-Practices.md

 # Use Integrity Check often

 Use `Quality -> Integrity Check` often to ensure that the quality of your database does not degrade.

+# Enable save actions

+Specify your save actions (can be set in the database properties).
+This ensures that your bibtex file will look more consistent.